FortressOne/fortressone.github.io/index.md

 ## Playing on a FortressOne server without the FortressOne package

-This is recommended or supported, but if you insist, some of the breaking changes from TF 2.9 are listed below:
+This isn't recommended or supported, but if you insist, some of the breaking changes from TF 2.9 are listed below:

 * Weapons for all classes can now be found at `impulse 1` through to `impulse